New to the group or new to walking? Some hot tips to help you join us.

 I’m new to walking – how do I know if I’ll be fit enough?

-Anyone of a reasonable level of fitness should be capable of one of our shorter walks (6 or 7 miles).
-If you’re looking for a suitable first walk to test your level of fitness, look for walk designated “L” (for leisurely) and then depending on how you found the walk, you can work your way up to more demanding walks.
+Anyone of a reasonable level of fitness should be capable of one of our shorter walks (less than 7 miles).
+If you’re looking for a suitable first walk to test your level of fitness, look for a leisurely walk and then depending on how you found the walk, you can work your way up to more demanding walks.

 The walks are graded – what does this mean?